jtbattle/wangemu/disks/ReadMe.txt

 fast on a BASIC-2 machine; some depend on the graphics characters from the 22x6 terminals to be playable.

+---- mvpgames.wvd ----

+This is a collection of games taken of of a VP machine.
+Not all games require VP/MVP, but some do.
+The easiest way to launch games is to do this:

+   LOAD RUN "@GAMES"

+(assuming the disk is in F/310, otherwise specify the disk device)

 ---- stuff.wvd ----

 The stuff.wvd virtual disk contains a number of game programs, three